 To ease your mind a little bit, here’s what the process ISN’T: You push and then a huge turd falls onto the bed for everyone to see and then we all laugh.
 No. Many times, your body has done most of the work in the days before labor and there won’t be much poop anyway.
 Clearing your bowels to make way for baby is a process that your body naturally knows to do.
 Thank goodness!

-Instead, this is what will probably happen: You’ll push and push and push until you get the hang of what your doing.
+Instead, this is what will probably happen: You’ll push and push and push until you get the hang of what you’re doing.
 As you start to push in the right place and start moving the baby down, small amounts of poop come out onto the pad that’s under you.
 Then your nurse changes your pad in one quick motion without anyone even noticing there was poop there at all.
 Ta da!
-No worries, your poop isn’t any different than anyone else’s anyway.
+No worries, your poop isn’t any different from anyone else’s anyway.